ManjunathB22/prblem-statement-2/README.md

 # Handling multiple platforms in typescript
-Creating seperate instance while choosing the platoform through command line.
+Creating seperate instance while choosing the platform through command line.

 To Run the Code: